Skip to content

 See the Symbol Appear

-Important note: This method requires a number pad that’s turned on.
-If your keyboard lacks one, or it’s switched off, these codes won’t function.
-You’ll need to use the Windows emoji panel instead.
+The Alt Code method requires a working number pad that is turned on.
+If your keyboard lacks a number pad, or if it’s switched off, these Alt Codes won’t work.
+For those without a functional number pad, the Windows emoji panel is a great alternative.

 The Easy Way: The Emoji Panel

-Windows 11 has a great built-in emoji panel, which is also how you can find symbols.
-It’s accessible and you won’t have to memorize any codes.
+Windows 11 includes a helpful built-in emoji panel, which also provides access to symbols.
+This panel is accessible and you won’t need to memorize any codes.

 Open the Panel

-When you’re typing in any text box (like in an email, document, or chat), press the Windows key and the period key (.) at the same time.
+When typing in any text box (like in an email, document, or chat), press the Windows key and the period key (.) simultaneously.

 Find Your Symbol

-The emoji panel will open.
-At the top, you’ll see tabs for Emojis, GIFs, and Symbols.
+The emoji panel will appear.
+At the top, you’ll find tabs for Emojis, GIFs, and Symbols.
 Click on the Symbols tab.

 windows 11 emoji picker